Student Loan Forgiveness After Consolidation: What You Need to Know

 3. Using the CollegeWhale Student Loan Refinance Calculator

-Before deciding whether to consolidate or refinance, it’s essential to calculate how it will affect your payments and overall loan cost.
+Before consolidating or refinancing, it’s important to understand exactly how your payments may change.
 The CollegeWhale Student Loan Refinance Calculator helps borrowers:

 4. Key Takeaways on Refinancing Student Loans

-• FFEL and Perkins loans: Must be consolidated into Direct Loans to qualify for PSLF or IDR forgiveness.
+• FFEL and Perkins Loans: Must be consolidated into Direct Loans for PSLF and modern IDR plans.

-• Private loan refinancing: Eliminates access to federal forgiveness programs.
+• Private refinancing: Permanently removes federal forgiveness and protections.

 Expert Picks for Student Loan Consolidation.